 Consider More Than Price

-These five tips for buying a new furnace can help you find the best unit for your home to keep it warm all winter long.
+These eight tips for buying a new furnace can help you find the best unit for your home to keep it warm all winter long.
 If you need furnace replacement in Longmont, consider these tips for a great shopping experience.
+A warm and comfortable home is within reach with an updated furnace.